 - To provide MSU Extension with trained gardeners who will educate others in the community about environmentally and economically sound practices through horticulture-based volunteer activities.

 The MGP’s educational component provides an overview of major horticulture subjects in a classroom setting.
-Extension Master Gardener trainees attend a series of classes that address a minimum of 14 topics that are presented in a 1000+-page Master Gardener training manual.
+Extension Master Gardener trainees attend a series of classes that address a minimum of 14 topics that are supported by a 1000-page Master Gardener training manual.

 Topics covered during class sessions are: